virtualpatch/virtualpatch_data/README.md

 and extract the delay timings
 - **patch_apis**: source code of the library that can be used to write patches for VirtualPatch, including API documentation
-- **virtualpatch_evaluation**: exploits and security patches implementation for the CVEs used in the evaluation
 - **evaluation**: source code of the exploits and security patches used for the evaluation of VirtualPatch
 - **container_generator**: code that can be used to generate the secure containers